ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 >
 > *Mallory: H-h-haha, of couse not - I am not obviously that stupid!*
 >
-> *Irrogators note: Mallory starts to sweat visibly*
+> *Interrogators note: Mallory starts to sweat visibly*

 ## Task 2: Analyzing DDoS attack